 In the wake of the Brexit vote, Aaron Banks — a wealthy businessman who funded Farage's United Kingdom Independence Party (UKIP) and the Leave.EU campaign — published his diary, The Bad Boys of Brexit.
 It was an unexpected bestseller, giving a triumphalist behind-the-scenes glimpse of the campaign to leave the European Union.
 Banks's focus was really on Nigel Farage, who he effectively sees as a political genius for homing in on the issue of immigration.

 According to Banks's spokesman, Andy Wigmore, there are "some very serious Hollywood people" looking to buy the movie rights for the book.
-Warner Bros. producers are set to meet up with Farage and Banks when the two are in the US for President-Elect Trump's inauguration.
+Warner Bros. seem to have passed on the idea back in February, but the Telegraph now reports a $60 million deal is in the works.
+Farage, who loves to court attention, is keen to play himself in the film.

 Here's the first problem with the idea: as much as Nigel Farage styles himself as the public face of Brexit, he had nothing to do with the official Leave campaign.
 Two rival groups attempted to be designated the official Leave campaign; Vote Leave and Leave.EU.
 Vote Leave was set up as a cross-party group, with backing from Members of Parliament representing the Conservatives, Labour, the Liberal Democrats, and even UKIP's sole MP.
 In contrast, Leave.EU was officially only backed by UKIP.
 Needless to say, the Electoral Commission chose Vote Leave as the official campaign.
 Vote Leave wanted nothing to do with Farage, who they viewed as a racist, and Farage settled for continuing to work with the unofficial Leave.EU campaign.